Bouquet algebra of toric ideals: Bouquet decomposition of a toric ideal

 Let $K$ be a field and $A=[\ab_1,\dots,\ab_n]\in\ZZ^{m\times n}$ be an integer matrix with columns $\{\ab_i\}$.
 We recall that the toric ideal of $A$ is the ideal $I_A\subset K[x_1,\ldots,x_n]$ given by where ${\bf u}={\bf u}^+-{\bf u}^-$ is the unique expression of an integral vector ${\bf u}$ as a difference of two non-negative integral vectors with disjoint support, see \cite[Section 4]{St}.
 As usual, we denote by ${\bf x}^{{\bf u}}$ the monomial $x_1^{u_1}\cdots x_n^{u_n}$, with ${\bf u}=(u_1,\ldots,u_n)$.
 Denote by $r$ the $\dim_{\QQ} \QQ(A)$.
 Fix a basis $G_1, G_2, \dots, G_{n-r}\in\ZZ^n$ for the lattice $\Ker_{\ZZ}(A)$, and denote by $G$ the $n\times (n-r)$ matrix with columns $G_1,\dots,G_{n-r}$.
 Define $G(A)=\{{\bf b}_1, \dots, {\bf b}_n\}$ to be the set of ordered rows of $G$.
 The set $G(A)$ is called the {\em Gale transform} of $A$, while the vector $G({\bf a}_i):={\bf b}_i$ is called the Gale transform of ${\bf a}_i$ for any $i$.

 To the columns of $A$ one can associate the oriented vector matroid $M_A$ (see \cite{BLSWZ} for details).
 The support of a vector ${\bf u}\in \ZZ^n$ is the set supp$({\bf u})=\{i|u_i\not=0\}\subset \{1, \dots, n\}$.
-A vector ${\bf u}\in \Ker_{\ZZ}(A)$ is called a {\em circuit} of $A$ if supp$({\bf u})$ is minimal with respect to inclusion and the coordinates of ${\bf u}$ are relatively prime.
-As usual, we denote by ${\mathcal C}(A)$ the set of circuits of $A$.
 A {\em co-vector} is any vector of the form $({\bf u} \cdot {\bf a}_1, \dots,{\bf u} \cdot {\bf a}_n)$.
 A {\em co-circuit} of $A$ is any non-zero co-vector of minimal support.
 A co-circuit with support of cardinality one is called a {\em co-loop}.
 We call the vector ${\bf a}_i$ {\em free} if $\{i\}$ is the support of a co-loop.
 Since a co-loop is characterized by the property that it belongs to any basis of the matroid, a free vector ${\bf a}_i$ belongs to any basis of $M_A$.
 Equivalently, the Gale transform of a free vector, $G({\bf a_i})$ is equal to the zero vector, which means that $i$ is not contained in the support of any minimal generator of the toric ideal $I_A$, or any element in the Graver basis.

 Let $E_A$ be the set consisting of elements of the form $\{ {\bf a}_i, {\bf a}_j\}$ such that there exists a co-vector ${\bf c}_{ij}$ with support $\{i, j\}$.
 We denote by $E_A^+$ the subset of $E_A$ where the co-vector is a co-circuit and the signs of the two nonzero coordinates of ${\bf c}_{ij}$ are distinct, and we denote by $E_A^-$ the subset of $E_A$ where the co-vector is a co-circuit and the signs of the two nonzero coordinates of ${\bf c}_{ij}$ are the same.
 Furthermore, we denote by $E_A^0$ the subset of $E_A$ where the co-vector is not a co-circuit.
 This implies that both ${\bf a}_i$ and ${\bf a}_j$ are free vectors.
 By definition, these three sets $E_A^+, E_A^-, E_A^0$ partition $E_A$.